 How to Make Bone Broth

-Roasted Chicken Bones (Use one you roasted or one you get pre-roasted from the store)
+Roasted Chicken Bones (Use a roasted chicken homemade or get one pre-made from the store)

 8 cups water

 1-2 bay leafs (optional)

 Apple Cider Vinegar (for individual servings))

 1) Take off all the chicken from the bones.
 Place in bowl and put in fridge.
 (Use that chicken for soup later, or for sandwiches or in pasta!:))